 Yes, National Honor Society Membership is earned through effective demonstration of four key qualities: Scholarship, Service, Leadership, and Character.
 High school students inducted have earned a minimum 3.5 GPA.

 In monthly symposiums, guest speakers share about their lives and professional careers, with an emphasis on living out their faith.
 Symposium speakers also include college representatives.

 Technology is integrated throughout our program.
-BRCS makes use of Google Apps for Education, which provides online word processing, spreadsheets, and presentation applications.
+BRCS makes use of Google Apps for Education, which provides online word processing, spreadsheets, and presentation applications, and all high school students use Chromebooks.
 Internet filtering is in place on each campus, and a biblical ethic is emphasized for all online communication and research.
-All high school students use Chromebooks, and high school technology electives are offered in Computer Applications and Web Design.

 The faculty work with each resource student’s individual plan.
 If the student qualifies for services through Rockingham County, a tutor is provided.
 An extra study hall for assistance from with an available teacher is often incorporated into student schedules, and technological enhancements such as talk to text can be utilized.